activatedgeek/calibration-tuning/README.md

 [![Arxiv Paper](https://img.shields.io/badge/arXiv-xxxx.yyyyy-red)](https://arxiv.org/abs/xxxx.yyyyy)
 [![Model on HF](./assets/model-on-hf-lg.svg)](https://huggingface.co/calibration-tuning)

+This repository contains the code for the paper Large Language Models Must Be Taught to Know What They Don't Know by Sanyam Kapoor, Nate Gruver, Manley Roberts, Katherine Collins, Arka Pal, Umang Bhatt, Adrian Weller, Samuel Dooley, Micah Goldblum, and Andrew Gordon Wilson.

+<figure>
+  <img src="./assets/explainer_figure.png" alt="Image">
+</figure>

 We fine-tune various large language models that estimate well-calibrated uncertainties for both multiple-choice and open-ended question answering settings.
 Fine-tuning uses a dataset of approximately 20,000 generations from each base model labeled for correctness.
 At test/inference time, the probability of correctness defines the confidence defines the confidence of the model in its answer.
 For full details, please see our paper [Large Language Models Must Be Taught to Know What They Don't Know](https://arxiv.org/abs/xxxx.yyyyy).

-<figure>
-  <img src="./assets/explainer_figure.png" alt="Image">
-</figure>

 ## HuggingFace Release